The standard of education and schools in Greece is generally considered excellent, with engaged teachers and a low dropout rate.

-Expat parents moving to Greece are faced with a difficult choice.
+That said, expat parents moving to Greece are faced with a difficult choice.
 Public schools in Greece only teach in Greek.
-Still, public schooling is arguably the most authentic way for expat children to integrate into Greek society and learn the language – all while not having to pay tuition fees.
+Still, public schooling is arguably the most authentic way for expat children to integrate into Greek society and learn the language – all while not paying tuition fees.

-All children between six and 15 years old are required to attend school.
-During these years, public schooling is tuition-free.
+All children between 4 and 15 years old must attend school, and public schooling is tuition-free during these years.

 Public schools in Greece

-The schooling system in Greece is divided into three levels:
+The schooling system in Greece is divided into four levels:

-Government schools do not charge school fees and have traditionally provided free textbooks to students – however, this is subject to change, and there have been textbook shortages in the past.
+Government schools do not charge school fees and have traditionally provided free textbooks to students.
+The Ministry of Education is focusing on introducing digital textbooks to ease the cost burden and also ensure that there are no textbook shortages.

 It’s not uncommon for expat and even local parents with children in Greek public schools to spend thousands of euros on private tutors.
 This is partly due to an inflexible education system which relies on rote memory, and partly to improve their children’s chances in the final exams.